InnoDB indexes are

 InnoDB tries to contract the index tree to

 supported operation and there is no guarantee that

 InnoDB may occur.
 In particular,

 format assumes that the page size is at most 16KB and uses

-different page size.
+uses a different page size.